Melissa Swartz | No Jitter | November 14, 2018

 Here are some of the issues that we ran into:

 DNIS reports — Both systems had, inherently, focused reporting on the number the caller was calling from (Caller ID or ANI) and were lacking in information about the number that the caller dialed (DNIS).
 Both organizations I worked with needed the DNIS information for call routing and reporting.
-Since it’s quite common for organizations to run marketing campaigns and track the response by giving out different toll-free numbers for each campaign, it’s very difficult to understand how this information is not readily available in the data associated with the call for call routing and reporting.
+It’s quite common for organizations to run marketing campaigns and track the response rate by giving out different toll-free numbers for each campaign.
+This information should be readily available in the data associated with the call for call routing and reporting.

 Shared lines — Many organizations have extensions that appear on more than one phone; often a number is shared by several people who are all responsible for answering it.
 While hunt groups and queues are more automated ways to offer this capability, some users don’t want to have to log in and deal with the extra steps required.
 While the majority of users don’t need shared lines, they are important to those who do use them.
 There are specific use cases that demand shared lines; for example, executive assistants need to be able to monitor and answer the executive’s calls.
 Inability to support this capability forces these users to change how they work in order to accommodate the technology, rather than the technology accommodating them and making them more productive.